nils-nilsen/human-apriltag-tracking/README.md

 Installing the Apriltag Python bindings can be very challenging.
 It took me some time to get it working.
-First, C++ code has to be compiled and it was not clear where the Python package would be stored and how it can used it in the project.
+First, C code has to be compiled and it was not clear where the Python package would be stored and how it can used it in the project.
 There are also a few pre-built Python bindings, as described in the Apriltag repository, but they didn't work for me.

 In my case, the Python version was the problem.
 It worked with **Python version 3.12**.